JorPan/musicly-frontend/README.md

 ## Inspiration

 Music theory is HARD.
 There are over 4,000 recognized chords before we even get into voicings.
 There are 168 scales to choose from.
 This leads to a nearly infinite number of possibilities, yet we tend to hear a lot of the same chord progressions again and again.
+Mode-ify helps musicians break out of the norm by offering more complex chords, and chord suggestions to go along with other selected chords.
+Have fun, and explore!

 ## Technologies